SHIV-360/Typing_Asist/Readme.md

 - **Tkinter**: For creating the graphical user interface.
 - **Pandas**: For handling CSV data and making data analysis simple.
 - **Python**: For making this application possible.

----

-Feel free to customize the README further based on any additional features or specific instructions you'd like to include for users.